hey-shashikant/Spring-Boot/readme.md

 NOTE : When we mark a class with the @Component annotation it marks the class as a Spring Bean and makes it a candidate for dependency injection.
 Spring Bean is just a regular java class that is managed by Spring

+### Component Scanning

+- Spring will scan your java classes for special annotations eg. @Component, etc and it will automatically register the beans in the Spring Container.
+- Spring Boot does auto scanning for all the packages that fall under the parent package.
+- If you want spring to scan other packages you need to add them.

+### Setter Injection
+When we inject dependencies by calling setter methods of your class.

+### Development Process - Setter Injection

+- Create setter method in your class for injections
+- Configure the dependency injection with @Autowired Annotation